Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Conclusions

 \section{Conclusions}

-We present new spatial and generalized parametric forms of the Reynolds transport theorem, Liouville equation and Perron-Frobenius and Koopman operators, providing continuous maps between different elements or domains in various spaces, described by the integral curves of a vector or tensor field.
-The spatial formulation provides spatial maps between different positions in a time-independent flow field, connected by a velocity gradient tensor field, while the parametric formulation provides parametric maps between different positions in a manifold, connected by a vector or tensor field.
-The parametric formulation invokes multivariate extensions of several exterior calculus operators, including the flow, pullback, pushforward, Lie derivative and interior product, and the concept of a probability differential $r$-form.
-The analyses reveal the existence of multivariate continuous (Lie) symmetries -- in time, space and/or parametric coordinates -- induced by a vector or tensor field associated with a conserved quantity, which will be manifested in all subsidiary integral and differential conservation laws, including the continuity, Navier-Stokes, energy and charge equations.
-The analyses therefore significantly expand the scope of available methods for the reduction of fluid flow and dynamical systems.
+In this review, we present a unified framework for the derivation of Rey\-nolds transport theorems, Liouville equations and Perron-Frobenius and Koopman operators in different spaces, each of which provides a continuous map between different points or domains in these spaces, described by the integral curves of a vector or tensor field.
+These extend the well-known volumetric-temporal formulations of these theorems and operators, firstly to a velocimetric-spatial formulation, and then to more general parametric formulations.
+The velocimetric-spatial formulation provides spatial maps between positions in a time-independent flow field, connected by a velocity gradient tensor field, while the parametric formulations provide parametric maps between positions in a manifold, connected by a vector or tensor field.
+The most general parametric formulation invokes multivariate extensions of several exterior calculus operators including the flow, pullback, pushforward, Lie derivative and interior product, and the concept of a probability differential $r$-form.
+The analyses reveal the existence of multivariate continuous (Lie) symmetries -- in time, space and/or parametric coordinates -- induced by a vector or tensor field associated with a conserved quantity, which will be manifested in the form of subsidiary integral conservation laws.
+These findings significantly expand the scope of available methods for the reduction of fluid flow and dynamical systems.

-To demonstrate their breadth, we present new formulations of the Reynolds transport theorem, Liouville equation system, and Perron-Frobenius and Koopman operators for a number of prominent case study systems in fluid mechanics and dynamical systems.
+To demonstrate their insights and breadth, the findings are used to present new formulations of these theorems and operators for several prominent case study systems in fluid mechanics and dynamical systems.
 These include spatial (time-independent) and spatiotemporal fluid flows, flow systems with pairwise or $n$-wise correlations, phase space systems, Lagrangian flows, spectral flows, and systems with coupled chemical reaction and flow processes.